 While in Basel, Calvin took on a pseudonym and sought out other French reformers.
 It is very likely that he met his cousin Pierre Robert Olivétan.
 Olivétan was translating the first French Bible to be used by the Protestants, a project initiated and overseen by two other reformers, Guillaume Farrell and Pierre Viret.

 It is possible that Calvin met all three of these reformers while in Basel.
-Regardless of who exactly he met, Calvin was asked to assist with the project by writing two prefaces for the Bible.
+Regardless of who exactly he met, Calvin was asked to assist with the project by writing two prefaces for the Bible, the first in Latin and the second in French.

 In this post, I would like to introduce you to Calvin’s first preface.
 It was written in Latin and defended the French Bible against various objections of the day.
 Calvin also used the preface to publicly align himself with the Reformation by defending translation and those involved in the endeavor.